sarahtischer/GameCo-Data_Analysis_Project_CareerFoundry/README.md

 * Develop insights for marketing budget allocation
 * Create various visualizations to understand sales patterns
 * Produce a narrative presentation communicating analytical findings

+## Data Set
+The dataset used covers historical sales of video games from 1980 to 2016, sourced from VGChartz.
+Important points about the dataset:
+* Tracks total units of games sold (in millions).
+* Spans various platforms, genres, and publishing studios.
+* Data includes games that sold more than 10,000 copies.

 ## Tools
 The primary tool used for data analysis and visualization is Microsoft Excel.